gavaar/gavaar/README.md

 <!-- GAMING -->
 <details>
 <summary><span>🎮&nbsp;Gaming</span></summary>
 I have played games since I have memory.
-This is all my dad's fault (I thank him for it).
+This is all my dad's fault (I thank him for it!).

-I attribute a lot of my cognitive abilities to video games, so I think I will be gaming until I die.
-Nonetheless, games that do not take you to any mental limit or are not enterntaining, are a waste of time (at least for me).
+I attribute some of my abilities to video games, so I think I will be gaming until I die.
+Nonetheless, games that do not take me to any mental limit or are not enterntaining, feel like a waste of time (at least for me).

-Here's what I've been playing.
-Do judge me, I know:
+Here's what I've been playing lately.
+Do judge me:

 <p align="center">
     <a href="https://steamcommunity.com/id/oxspit/" target="_blank"><img src="https://steamcard.vercel.app/card/76561198046962759/en,badge,group" alt="76561198046962759"/></a>